Shedding vertices of vertex decomposable graphs

 The graph $G_n$ is the same as the induced graph $G[X \cup Y]$.
 So $G_n$ is the graph of $m$ disjoint graphs, where the $j$-th connected component is the complete bipartite graph $K_{k_j,k_j}$ with whiskers at every vertex.
-One can use Theorem~\ref{whiskers} to show that each connected component is vertex decomposable.
-Indeed, to apply Theorem~\ref{whiskers}, take $S = V(K_{k_j,k_j})$, and note that $K_{k_j,k_j} \cup W(S)$ is well-covered.
-So $G_n$ is vertex decomposable by Lemma~\ref{union}.
+Now use Corollary ~\ref{whiskercor} and Lemma~\ref{union} to finish the proof.

 {\it Claim 3:} For each $i=1,\ldots,n$, $N_i = G_{i-1} \setminus N[z_i]$ is a well-covered graph.

 For a fixed $i$, suppose that $x_{2i-1}$ and $x_{2i}$ appear in the complete bipartite graph $K_{k_j,k_j}$.
 Then the graph $N_i$ consists of $m$ disjoint graphs: $m-1$ of these graphs are the complete bipartite graphs with whiskers at every vertex, and the $m$-th graph is the graph $K_{k_j,k_j}$ with whiskers at every vertex except $x_{2i-1}$ and $x_{2i}$.
 Note that $m-1$ graphs are well-covered as was argued in Claim 2.
 The $m$-th graph is also well-covered: let $S=V(K_{k_j,k_j}\setminus \{ x_{2i-1},x_{2i} \})$ and apply Theorem~\ref{whiskers} to $K_{k_j,k_j} \cup W(S)$.
 Therefore $N_i$ is well-covered.